anthonyrtw/ml-phases-ising/README.md

 In this repository, we reproduce results from the paper by Carrasquilla and Melko titled [Machine learning phases of matter](https://www.nature.com/articles/nphys4035).

 Ferromagnetic Ising lattices are generated using the Metropolis algorithm for a variety of temperatures.
-A convolutional neural network is then trained directly on the spin configuration of the lattices and their corresponding phase.
+A convolutional neural network is then trained directly on the spin configurations of the lattices and their corresponding phases.

 ## Structure